Data Selection: A General Principle for Building Small Interpretable Models: Previous Work

 \section{Previous Work}

-The only works we are aware of that discuss the utility of learning the training distribution are \citet{frontiers_density_tree,arxiv_learn_from_oracle}.
-They propose techniques that maybe seen as forms of ``adaptive sampling'': distribution parameters are iteratively learned by adapting them to maximize held-out accuracy.
-For the purpose of discussion, we refer to them as ``\textbf{Co}mpaction by \textbf{A}daptive \textbf{S}ampling'' (\textbf{COAS}).
-As mentioned in Section \ref{sec:contributions}, this work seeks to further establish the value of these previous work by showing that COAS can improve traditional techniques to be competitive with contemporary ones, on a variety of tasks.
+As mentioned, the only works we are aware of that discuss learning of the training distribution as a means to construct small models are \citet{arxiv_learn_from_oracle,frontiers_density_tree}.
+They propose techniques that maybe seen as forms of ``adaptive sampling'': parameters for the training distribution are iteratively learned by adapting them to maximize held-out accuracy.
+In the rest of this paper, we will refer to these techniques as ``\textbf{Co}mpaction by \textbf{A}daptive \textbf{S}ampling'' (\textbf{COAS}).